-Course Outcomes: After the completion of the course the students will be able to
+Upon Completion of the course the student will be able to

 - CO 1 Understand and apply the fundamental concepts of kinematics of machines. - CO 2 Carry out the velocity and acceleration analysis of various mechanisms. - CO 3 Locate instantaneous centers for a mechanism and achieve the complicated output motions with the help of cams. - CO 4 Understand kinematics of gears and gear trains.